 - Copyright permission was obtained for Tibetan translation of children's books including 5 picture books, 5 STEM books and 5 fantasy books, and translators completed translation of 4 titles.
-After the remaining 11 titles are translated a team of Tibetan language experts, primary teachers, and children's literature specialists will review and finalize the drafts, and 3,000 copies of each title will be printed, totaling 45,000 copies, of which 43,900 will be distributed to schools and parents in India and Nepal. - Work continued on installing new reading corners in school classrooms and hostels.
-20 grade 4-5 classroom reading corners were installed in ten schools, ten pre-primary classroom reading corners were installed in eight schools, and 60 hostel reading corners were installed in three residential schools.
+After the remaining 11 titles are translated a team of Tibetan language experts, primary teachers, and children's literature specialists will review and finalize the drafts, and 3,000 copies of each title will be printed, totaling 45,000 copies, of which 43,900 will be distributed to schools and parents in India and Nepal. - 20 grade 4-5 classroom reading corners were installed in ten schools, ten pre-primary classroom reading corners were installed in eight schools, and

+60 hostel reading corners were installed in three residential schools.
 In addition, library collections in 16 primary schools were enriched.
 Each school procured around 400 new books with small grants provided the DOE.